When is Assortment Optimization Optimal?: Revenue Gaps and Assortment Optimization for General List Distributions

 where the first inequality holds because $x_j(\ell')\ge0$ and the second inequality holds by the IC constraints~\eqref{constr:IC}.
 This establishes~\eqref{eqn:bertMisHard} and completes the proof. \Halmos\endproof

 It is also evident from the proof of \Cref{prop:tighter} that this containment is strict.
 That is,~\eqref{eqn:bertMisEasy}--\eqref{eqn:bertMisHard} from the LP of \citet{bertsimas2019exact} are satisfied as long as $\sum_{j\in\ell_{1:k}}x_j(\ell)\ge x_{\ell_k}(\ell')$ for $\ell'\ni\ell_k$, which is strictly weaker than our IC constraint of $\sum_{j\in\ell_{1:k}}x_j(\ell)\ge\sum_{j\in\ell_{1:k}\cap\ell'}x_j(\ell')$ for all $\ell'$.
-However, we should mention that although our LP relaxation is tighter, it does have quadratically many constraints in $|\cL|$ instead of linearly many, and hence the relaxation itself can be slower to solve if $|\cL|$ is very large.
+However, we should mention that although our LP relaxation is tighter and has fewer variables, it does have quadratically many constraints in $|\cL|$ instead of linearly many, and hence the relaxation itself can be slower to solve if $|\cL|$ is large.